|Elliott Sound Products||Distortion & Feedback|

 For those who have access to the complete text of the Designer's Handbook (or at least Chapter 14 which concentrates on fidelity and distortion) I strongly recommend that it be read in its entirety.
 There is a great deal more to it than I have the space to reproduce here, and the fundamental principles have not really changed, despite the passing of the decades since it was written.

 There is an informative section covering intermodulation distortion, in which it is pointed out that there is no direct correlation between THD and IMD.
-It is also pointed out that no actual amplifier has only second or third harmonic distortion - every form of distortion is accompanied by multiple harmonics, although either second or third harmonics can be the most dominant.
+It is also pointed out that no actual amplifier has only second or third harmonic distortion - every form of distortion is accompanied by multiple harmonics, although either even or odd harmonics can be the most dominant.
 Note that it is now possible to build a circuit where odd-order harmonics are several orders of magnitude greater than even-order harmonics, and for all intents and purposes there are no even-order harmonics present.
 This wasn't possible when the book was written.

 Negative feedback (or just feedback) has been used for many years to linearise amplifiers.
 Between 1935 and 1937, Harold Black of AT&T received three U.S. patents relating to his work on the problem of reducing distortion in amplifiers by means of negative feedback.
 The invention caused little controversy for many years, but eventually this happy situation had to end - at least in the hi-fi industry.
 Feedback is used extensively in medical, military, aerospace and industrial applications and seems not to cause any problems there, despite its bad reputation amongst some audiophiles.